The Only 888 Poker Review You Need

 - Many countries supported for PayPal deposits

-- Sponsor of WSOP with lots of satellites
+- Official sponsor of the WSOP with lots of satellites

 - My highest-rated non-US poker site